RebornBeat/CIBCHIP/README.md

 This comprehensive multi-modal input processing architecture establishes CIBCHIP as the revolutionary platform that enables computational systems to work naturally with the temporal-analog characteristics of real-world phenomena while achieving superior performance compared to traditional single-domain sensor processing approaches.
 The architecture demonstrates how temporal-analog processing transcends the limitations of binary conversion while providing practical deployment capabilities that enable sophisticated applications across diverse domains including environmental monitoring, autonomous navigation, and industrial process control.

-# Section 11: Integrated Environmental Energy Harvesting and Processing Architecture
+# Integrated Environmental Energy Harvesting and Processing Architecture

 ## Revolutionary Unified Energy and Information Processing Paradigm